 A further implementation of the form-finding process is possible through the description of the different initial grid shapes, which consequently inform different curvatures of the actively-bent structure.
-Changes in the initial configuration allows for the possibility to customize the structural morphology in order to produce articulated spatial compositions while reducing the number of anchor points needed on the ground.
+Changes in the initial configuration allow for the possibility to customize the structural morphology in order to produce articulated spatial compositions while reducing the number of anchor points needed on the ground.
 The resulting shapes were evaluated with the Finite Element (FE) solver of Millipede for Grasshopper which displays stresses and previews zones with excessive deflection levels.
 This structural analysis provides feedback to inform the extrusion values in any point of the shell, optimizing structural performance and material usage.
-Moreover, the Finite Element solver revealed that the active-bending produced and internalized a different amount of stress in each rod.
+Moreover, the finite element solver revealed that the active-bending operations produced and internalized a different amount of stress in each rod.
 This analysis can be mapped to optimize bending capacity along the structure and control deformation and resistance of the shell at any individual point.
-Initial experiments in the material organization of the auxetic structure are conducted by the typology and density variation of a simple infill grid: more dense infill is placed where higher rigidity is required, whereas less dense infill is used for the rods where an elastic behaviour is required in order to guarantee the active bending of the overall structure (Fig. 11).